 While Kubrick may well have been a family man, as his family is always determined to stress (and as is their right), the issue here is not his homelife, but his professional working environment and the production culture that he managed.
 It is about his managerial attitudes and responsibilities to those who were employed by him across the full suite of production companies and production roles.
 It is about the continuing privileging of the artistic myth of Kubrick over that of the industrial reality of modern Hollywood, and of the structures of inequality and power that have for far too long allowed powerful men like him to subvert and undermine precarious, low-paid, or powerless media labour.

-James Fenwick’s article “Problems with Kubrick: Reframing Stanley Kubrick Through Archival Research” is forthcoming in New Review of Film and Television Studies.
+Read James Fenwick’s article “Problems with Kubrick: Reframing Stanley Kubrick Through Archival Research” in New Review of Film and Television Studies.

 Monica Dall’asta and Jane M. Gaines, ‘Constellations: Past Meets Present in Feminist Film History,’ in Christine Gledhill and Julia Knight (eds) Doing Women’s Film History: Reframing Cinemas, Past and Future (Chicago, IL: University of Illinois Press, 2015), 13-25.

 James Fenwick, Stanley Kubrick Produces (New Brunswick, NJ: Rutgers University Press, 2020).